neodev2/js/README.md

 </section>
 ```

-then you could clone it in this way:
+Then you could clone it in this way:

 ```javascript
 for(var i=0;i<4;i++){